Avinash-grit/Avinash-grit/README.md

 - ⚡ Fun fact: ...
 -->
 # 👋 Hi there, I'm Avinash Kumar.
-#### A NLP/GenAi Data Science Deputy Manager at ford, solving impactful industry problems using NLP  and Genrative AI.
+#### A Lead Data Scientist in NLP-GenAi/Dy.
+Manager at ford, solving impactful industry problems using NLP and Genrative AI.
 #
 👨 **I am ...**